Scranton, PA Online Anxiety, PTSD, and Trauma Therapy

 Our Experienced Anxiety, Trauma, and PTSD Counselors

-Our counselors are trained in Trauma-Informed Care and have extensive experience helping individuals heal from traumatic experiences — including the complex, layered trauma common in post-industrial communities like Scranton and the greater Lackawanna Valley.
+Our counselors are trained in Trauma-Informed Care and have extensive experience helping individuals heal from the complex trauma common in Scranton — including anthracite coal mining trauma, post-industrial decline, Lackawanna River flooding, and the daily realities of northeastern Pennsylvania life.

 Cheryl Wilson-Smith